-- · Management: Producer, Director, or Promotions Coordinator - Production: Writer, Director, Camera Operator, or Video Editor - Talent: Announcer, Broadcast Journalist, or Performer
+- · Management: Producer, Director, or Promotions Coordinator - · Production: Writer, Director, Camera Operator, or Video Editor - Talent: Announcer, Broadcast Journalist, or Performer

 The College has articulation agreements and/or transfer guides to help students who want to transfer to other institutions once they have completed their studies at HFCC.
 Articulation agreements ensure that graduates from HFCC can transfer to another institution and work towards a bachelor's degree without a loss of coursework completed at HFCC.
-See Appendix for a complete list of articulation agreements.
 Transfer guides denote the transferability of HFCC coursework toward specific degree programs at other institutions.
 It is important that students who intend to transfer to another institution consult the appropriate articulation agreements and/or transfer guides to ensure the transferability of the courses they take to the institution they plan to attend.